javaswapdevelpment/java-document/community-social/incentives.md

 **Designer?**

-Create a sticker pack for Telegram, the top 3 most voted will earn a big chunk of SALT rewards.
+Create a sticker pack for Telegram [t.me/SaltSwap](https://t.me/SaltSwap), the top 3 most voted will earn a big chunk of SALT rewards.

 **Do you speak a language other than English?**

-Open a local SALT community in your local language on Telegram and we will fund you.
+Open a local SALT community in your local language on Telegram [t.me/SaltSwap](https://t.me/SaltSwap) and we will fund you.

 **Community manager**

-Would you like to keep the channel clean of spam and help answer questions from the community?
+Would you like to keep the channel on Telegram [t.me/SaltSwap](https://t.me/SaltSwap) clean of spam and help answer questions from the community?

 We are opening a community manager role.
 We will pay you in SALT.

 **Twitter**

-We will be launching random drafts on twitter ([@SaltSwap](https://twitter.com/SaltSwap)), follow us, like and retweet our tweets and you might win a few SALTs.
+We will be tweeting frequently [@SaltSwap](https://twitter.com/SaltSwap)

+Follow us, like and retweet on of our tweets and you might win a few SALTs.